Winifred Westover

-Winifred Westover, birth name Winifred Heide, (November 9, 1899 – March 19, 1978) was an actress of the 1910s and 1920s.
+Winifred Westover, born Winifred Heide, (November 9, 1899 – March 19, 1978) was an actress of the 1910s and 1920s.
 Her career included films made in Hollywood, Sweden and New York.

 Early years

 Winifred Helena Heide was the daughter of Thomas C. Heide and Sophia Heide.
-On July 14, 1904 Sophia Heide filled for divorce on the grounds of cruelty, non-support and desertion.
+On July 14, 1904 Sophia Heide filed for divorce on the grounds of cruelty, non-support, and desertion.
 She later married Clyde C. Westover, a writer best known for his 1912 novel The Dragon’s Daughter.

 When Winifred was thirteen years old she adopted her stepfather's last name.
 She graduated from the Dominican College of San Rafael.

 Career

-In 1915 Westover met D. W. Griffith, and was given several small roles in his epic 1916 film Intolerance.
+In 1915, Westover met D. W. Griffith, and she was given several small roles in his epic 1916 film Intolerance.

-In 1919 she starred in John Petticoats with western star William S. Hart.
+In 1919, she starred in John Petticoats with western star William S. Hart.
 Hart took an interest in Westover, and introduced her to Thora Holm, who was looking for an actress to make films in Sweden.
 Westover went to Stockholm with her mother, and made three films there, before returning to the United States to make films in New York.

 Marriage and birth of son

-When Westover was working in New York City William S. Hart came to see her, and escorted her to dinner and shows.
-She was about to sign a five year film contract with Lewis J. Selznick when Hart sent her a telegram, telling her not to sign anything until she’d received a letter he was mailing to her.
-The letter contained a marriage proposal.
-She telegraphed her acceptance.
+When Westover was working in New York City, William S. Hart came to see her, and escorted her to dinner and shows.
+She was about to sign a five year film contract with Lewis J. Selznick when Hart sent her a telegram, telling her not to sign anything until she’d received a letter that he was mailing to her.
+The letter contained a marriage proposal; she telegraphed her acceptance.

-On December 7, 1921 Westover married Hart in Los Angeles.
-She was twenty-two-years-old, and Hart was fifty-seven.
+On December 7, 1921, Westover married Hart in Los Angeles.
+She was twenty-two years old, and Hart was fifty-seven.
 The only guests at the ceremony were Westover’s mother, Hart’s sister Mary, and Hart's attorney.
-On the day of her wedding Westover signed an agreement to retire from acting.
+On the day of her wedding, Westover signed an agreement to retire from acting.

 Westover moved into the house shared by Hart and his invalid sister, Mary.
-Six months into the marriage Hart told his pregnant wife to leave his home, and she went to live with her mother in Santa Monica.
-During the divorce hearing Westover testified that Hart’s sister was the reason for the separation, and that her husband had insisted on keeping open the door that separated their bedroom from his sister’s room.
+Only six months into the marriage, Hart told his pregnant wife to leave his home, and she went to live with her mother in Santa Monica.
+During the divorce hearing, Westover testified that Hart’s sister was the reason for the separation, and that her husband had insisted on keeping open the door that separated their bedroom from his sister’s room.

 The couple’s son, William S. Hart, Jr., was born on September 22, 1922.
 Hart went to see his child eight days later.
-On February 11, 1927 Westover was granted a divorce in Reno, Nevada.
+On February 11, 1927, Westover was granted a divorce in Reno, Nevada.
 She received $100,000, with the understanding she would not return to acting or have her photograph published.

 A trust fund of $100,000 was established for her son, to be used for his support and education.
-Hart, Jr. became a professor of land economics at the University of Southern California.
+William S. Hart, Jr. grew up to become a professor of land economics at the University of Southern California.